 - £70 for a late renewal (five working days’ notice not given) - in addition to the application fee.

-Payment can be made electronically by any debit or credit card issued by a bank in the EEA.
+Payment can be made electronically by any debit or credit card.

 You can expect your licence to be processed within five working days.